temporalio/documentation/README.md

 **Why use DACX?**

-1. The tool is similar [Snipsync](https://github.com/temporalio/snipsync), but with DACX you write documentation in the same file as the code.
-As a code sample developer, you can write the documentation inline with the code and then use the docs Assembly Workflow to generate Markdown guides from those code samples.
-However, rather than curating the information and code in the Markdown file within the documentation repo like you do with Snipsync, you curate the information within the source code file.
-As with both tools, you need to work within both repositories to manufacture the end result.

-2. DACX provides rich content in multiple places for the next big training event and is suited to meet our long term LLM goals.
-This is because DACX source files contain parts of the narrative inline with the code and the published guides will put the full narrative together, each complimenting the other.
-During the next training event, LLMs will consume both DACX source files and the generated guides.
+DACX is similar to [Snipsync](https://github.com/temporalio/snipsync), except that DACX lets you write the documentation within the code.
+Rather than curating the information and code within the documentation repository, you curate the information within the source code's repository.
+The Assembly Workflow then generates Markdown guides from the narrative inlined with the code.
+As a result, DACX provides rich content in multiple places.

-#### Choose a source repo
+To start using DACX, choose a source repo.

 - Go → https://github.com/temporalio/documentation-samples-go
 - Python → https://github.com/temporalio/documentation-samples-python
 - Java → TODO
 - TypeScript → TODO

-#### Or register a new one
+You can also register a new source repo with the Assembly Workflow.

-The Assembly Workflow needs to know which repos contain DACX files.

-Edit `/assembly/config.json` , the [Assembly configuration](https://github.com/temporalio/documentation/blob/main/assembly/config.json) file, to add your repository to the list of `documentation_samples_repos` .
+Add your repository under the `documentation_samples_repos` section of the [Assembly configuration](https://github.com/temporalio/documentation/blob/main/assembly/config.json) file.

-Specify a branch name in the `ref` field if you change has not merged into the main of the source repo.
+Specify a branch name in the `ref` field if your changes are not merged into the main branch of the source repo.

 Example: